espsrc/spsrc_user_docs/docs/access_guide.md

 Do not forget to scroll down and click on **Save**.

-## User management

-Initially there is only one preconfigured user account on the virtual machine, the **spsrc** user, with privileges to create new accounts for your collaborators.

 ### Change your default password

 Run the following command on a terminal and follow instructions: